Become a Berry Fruit Expert

 Who Should Do this Course?

-- Strawberry growers or anyone aspiring to work on a strawberry farm
+- Berry growers or anyone aspiring to work on a berry farm

 - Horticulturists of all types seeking to broaden or deepen their knowledge of berry fruit growing